Hodge theory on generalized normal crossing varieties: Introduction

 \section{Introduction}

 A normal crossing variety is defined to be a variety which is locally isomorphic to a normal crossing divisor in a smooth variety.
+Similarly we define a {\em generalized} normal crossing variety as a variety which is locally isomorphic to a direct product of normal crossing divisors in smooth varieties.

+A suitably defined generalized normal crossing {\em divisor} in a generalized normal crossing variety is again a generalized normal crossing variety.
+In this way a certain induction argument on the dimension works for generalized normal crossing varieties and divisors.
+For example a reducible divisor often appears and is transformed to a normal crossing divisor by resolution of singularities.
+Moreover one sometimes has to consider a reducible divisor on a reducible variety during the induction argument on the dimension as in \cite{invent}.

-Similarly we define a generalized normal crossing variety as a variety which is locally isomorphic to a direct product of normal crossing divisors in smooth varieties.
-Thus a generalized normal crossing variety is a generalized normal crossing divisor in a generalized normal crossing variety of codimension one less.
-For example, a fiber of a semistable family is a normal crossing variety, and a fiber of a semistable family of Abramovich and Karu \cite{AK} is a generalized normal crossing variety.
-If each irreducible component of the intersections of some of the irreducible components are smooth, then it is called a generalized simple normal crossing (GSNC) variety.
+A generalized normal crossing variety appears naturally in higher dimensional stable reduction.
+Indeed a fiber of a semistable family is a normal crossing variety, and a fiber of a generalized semistable family of Abramovich and Karu \cite{AK} is a generalized normal crossing variety.

+If each irreducible component of the intersections of some of the irreducible components of a generalized normal crossing variety is smooth, then it is called a generalized {\em simple} normal crossing (GSNC) variety.

-The purpose of this paper is to prove that some Hodge theoretic statements for smooth varieties can be generalized to generalized simple normal crossing varieties.
-It is similar to the extensions in \cite{reducible} on simple normal crossing varieties.
+The purpose of this paper is to prove that some Hodge theoretic statements for smooth varieties or pairs can be generalized to generalized simple normal crossing varieties or pairs.
+It is similar to the extensions in \cite{reducible} to simple normal crossing varieties.
+Therefore the proofs are similar in many places but we need additional care in the details.
+For example we have a cell complex instead of a simplicial complex in Proposition~\ref{sign}.
+We shall concentrate on the differences from \cite{reducible} in this paper.

+The results of this paper are as follows.
+We prove first that there exists a naturally defined cohomological mixted Hodge $\mathbf{Q}$-complex on a projective GSNC pair, a pair consisting of a GSNC variety and a GSNC divisor (Theorem~\ref{absolute case}).
+By the standard machinery due to Deligne (\cite{Deligne2}), we obtain degenerations of spectral sequences as corollaries.
+The point is that we have explicit descriptions of the graded pieces (Lemma~\ref{Gr1}) so that concrete calculations are possible.

+We generalize the above absolute case to the relative case where every closed stratum is assumed to be smooth over the base (Theorem~\ref{relative case}).
+Then by using the theory of canonical extensions, we prove that higher direct images of the structure sheaves are locally free (Theorem~\ref{canonical extension}).

-As an application, we modify the contents of \cite{invent}~\S 4, and correct an error in the proof of \cite{invent}~Theorem~4.3.
-Fujino \cite{Fujino} found a simpler alternative proof of its main theorem, but our construction which shows that the original proof works might also be useful sometime.
+As an application, we prove a generalization of Koll\'ar's vanishing theorem (Theorem~\ref{injective}), thereby modify the contents of \cite{invent}~\S 4, and correct an error in the proof of \cite{invent}~Theorem~4.3.
+Fujino \cite{Fujino} found a simpler alternative proof of its main theorem, but our construction which shows that the original proof still works might also be useful sometime.